alpo22/react-notes/testing/Basics.md

   expect(screen.getByText(/hello/i)).toBeInTheDocument()
   // expect(screen.getByLabelText('my checkbox label')).toHaveAttribute('checked', '');
+  // expect(screen.findByText('future content'));                                // wait for 'future content' text to appear in the doc

   expect(screen.queryByRole('button')).not.toBeInTheDocument()                   // use `queryBy` when checking if NOT in the document expect(within(screen.getByRole('dialog')).getByText(...)).toBeInTheDocument(); // drill down the DOM